How to Establish Texas Domicile as an Expat

 State Tax: $0

 Texas levies zero state income tax, so as a Texas domiciliary, you owe nothing to Texas regardless of your income level.
+The audit risk lives entirely with your former state, not Texas.

 Federal Tax Obligations